Skip to main content

 New Internal Revenue Service (IRS) guidelines regarding the Foreign Account Tax Compliance Act (FATCA) went into effect July 1, 2014.

-FATCA requires payors such as NCSU to:
+FATCA requires payors such as NC State to:

 • Have procedures in place to identify withholdable payments and categorize non-US payees.